saeed-sufi/JS_Learning/README.md

   * ?? returns the first defined value.
 * The combination “infinite loop + break as needed” is great for situations when a loop’s condition must be checked not in the beginning or end of the loop, but in the middle or even in several places of its body.

+ * If a function does not return a value, it is the same as if it returns undefine